Doctor of Philosophy (PhD) in Nursing

 - One of Nursing 7200-7210: Reading Courses in Research Methodology, or equivalent

-- One of Nursing 7300-7310: Reading Courses in a Substantive Area for Research
+- One of Nursing 7300-7310: Reading Courses in a Substantive Area for Research, or equivalent

-Applications for the September 2015 intake will be considered between September 2014 and March 31, 2015.
-Applicants must normally hold a Master of Nursing degree with a minimum GPA of 3.0 and be eligible to register as a registered nurse in Newfoundland and Labrador.
+Applicants must normally hold a Master of Nursing (MN) degree with a minimum GPA of 3.0 and be eligible to register as a registered nurse in Newfoundland and Labrador.
 See the Admission Requirements for further details.